jlsk22/hell0world.github.io/Senior Project 2021/Weekly Updates.md

 ## Week 3/5/21:
 - Writing, editing script as I go
 - It's more about myself + videography skills than anything else now
-- Videography Reel except I talk and animte around me talking about my style + values
+- Videography Reel, except I talk and animte around me talking about my style + values
 - Wacthed Flebag for input on cameras
-- Added in more storys/clues about myself
+- Added in more narrative story about myself
 - Not shore how to end it though, if im not doing ad-cliche scene

 [My Moodboard/ Aesthetic]
 (https://www.are.na/niki-surma-bxdqyaul3mq/style-doc)

 ## Week 2/26/21: